 Becker's finding that complementarity (or supermodularity) yields positive sorting launched the immense literature on pairwise matching.
-But an impassable wall of mathematical complexity has stopped any general predictive matching theory.
-Yet many economic models need a less restrictive theory.
-This paper derives the missing general theory by focusing on the comparative statics, and bypasses solving the optimal matching.
-We find the productivity and type distribution shifts that increase sorting - where the PQD stochastic order captures the economic notion of increasing sorting.
+While perfect sorting does not emerge in many economic settings, an impassable wall of mathematical complexity has stopped any general predictive matching theory.
+This paper develops a theory linking changes in the pairwise production function to changes in the PQD stochastic sorting order, without solving for an optimal matching.

-We focus on a local complementarity notion called synergy.
-Our easiest result is that sorting increases when synergy increases when synergy is monotone in types.
-We then weaken the assumptions, to subsume more cases.
+Showing that total match output is a weighted average of synergy, we center our theory on this local complementarity notion.
+Our easiest result is that sorting increases when synergy increases, provided that synergy is monotone in types.
+We then weaken the assumptions on how synergy rises and prove more general comparative statics.

-Our theory allows one to revisit the matching literature since 1990, quickly deriving and strengthening their findings.
+We apply our theory to several applications in the matching literature, deriving new predictions.
 We hope this offers a tractable foundation for future theoretical and empirical analysis of matching.
 A subtle and valuable direction for future work is a multidimensional extension of our theory (Lindenlaub, 2017).